 Engage others in the process of framing OKRs — maybe you come in with initiatives, but you come out of the discussion with outcomes.
 Or, you might decide as a team that the output is the right measure of success.
 Just don’t default.
 If more than half your KRs are outputs, it might be time to bring in the brain trust and see if you can have a conversation that clarifies and communicates the impact.
 That’s how teams get amazing stuff done.

 Where can I get more information?

 Are you or your team stuck on attainable goals or struggling with establishing shared, aspirational goals?
 We’d love to hear from you about them.
-Reach out and let us know here and be sure to check out all the other FAQs, Resources, and Stories right here on WhatMatters.com.
+Be sure to check out our FAQs, Resources, and Stories.

 Or, if you’re looking for an OKR coach, check this out.

 If you’re interested in starting our OKRs 101 course, click here.